helm/charts/stable/ambassador/README.md

 ### Ambassador Pro

-Setting `pro.enabled` will install Ambassador Pro as a sidecar to Ambassador with the required CRDs and redis instance.
+Setting `pro.enabled: true` will install Ambassador Pro as a sidecar to Ambassador with the required CRDs and redis instance.

 You must set the `pro.licenseKey` to the license key issued to you.
 Sign up for a [free trial](https://www.getambassador.io/pro/free-trial) of Ambassador Pro or [contact](https://www.getambassador.io/contact) our sales team to obtain a license key.